-- Sourdough bread rates a 68 on the glycemic index as opposed to the rating of 100 by other breads.
-Foods that have low ratings on the glycemic index are regularly consumed in societies that tend to have lower incidences of diseases such as diabetes in our culture.
+- Sourdough bread rates a 68 on the glycemic index as opposed to the rating of 100 by other bread.
+Foods that have low ratings on the glycemic index are regularly consumed in societies that tend to have lower incidences of diseases such as diabetes than in our culture.

-- Because of the long fermentation times, breads made with a sourdough cultures will slowly build the population of friendly Lactobacillus bacteria in the gut.
+- Because of the long fermentation time, breads made with a sourdough culture will slowly build the population of friendly Lactobacillus bacteria in the gut.
 These friendly bacteria help with digestion and proper elimination.

 - Many who are gluten sensitive or have food allergies can often handle sourdough breads, but only if their guts are healed.
 Now, not everybody who is gluten intolerant can handle it right away.
 They need to heal their guts first with cultured foods on a regular basis.
-After this occurs, I have seen so many people thrive when eating breads – so long as these breads were made with sourdough.
+After this occurs, I have seen so many people thrive when eating bread - so long as the bread was made with sourdough.